 Restaurants in the Delphi area.

-Delphi is settled on the south-western slope of Mount Parnassus in Central Greece and is one of the most fascinating archaeological destinations in the world.
 Apart from its significant history and beautiful land structure, this lovely village in the heart of Greece is the perfect place to get to know authentic Greek living, and there is no better way to do so than tasting the rich Greek traditional cuisine.

 There are plenty of amazing taverns in the greater area of Delphi where you can sit to have lunch or finish your day with a meal.
 Most of these taverns are family run and prepare their meals with the utmost respect for Greek tradition.
 This is a list containing places you should definitely visit during your time in Delphi for a delicious Greek meal.

 A long, sun-filled day of sightseeing and exploring the ancient ruins definitely calls for finding a place to relax, enjoy the astonishing view and rewarding yourself with a delicious meal.
 Delphi certainly offers a great variety of taverns and restaurants to do just that.

 . . .

 Vakhos is situated on the highest spot of Delphi’s central road and that’s why its view of the Corinthian sea is unmatched.
 The Theodorakis family, who own and operate the tavern, are always eager to welcome you and recommend their best dishes of the day.
 All the recipes are traditional Greek ones, giving the best of the local ingredients that the area has to offer.
 Here you can taste fresh salads with greens and chickling vetches, saganaki made out of local cheese, dolmades, pies, soups, rooster with fresh pasta, and many other dishes that honour the seasonal and local character of the Greek cuisine.
 The father of the family collects fresh veggies daily, which are boiled and served as a salad, and it’s a dish you most definitely should not miss.